Valve Anti-Cheat: History

-In February 2014, rumors spread that the system was monitoring websites users had visited by accessing their DNS cache.
-Gabe Newell responded via Reddit, clarifying that the purpose of the check was to act as a secondary counter-measure to detect kernel level cheats, and that it affected fewer than 0.1% of clients checked which resulted in 570 bans.
+In February 2014, some users expressed concern that the system was monitoring websites they had visited by accessing their DNS cache.
+Gabe Newell responded via Reddit, stating that the purpose of the check was to act as a secondary counter-measure to detect kernel level cheats, and that it affected fewer than 0.1% of clients checked which resulted in 570 bans.

 As of May 2016, the system began banning accounts that were registered with the same phone number.
 Additionally, a phone number that was used on an account at the time it was banned will not be allowed to be re-registered on other accounts for three months.

 The system has been criticized for failing to detect LMAOBOX, a popular cheat program for Team Fortress 2, until May 2016, which resulted in a wave of bans.

 In February 2017, Valve announced plans to introduce a machine-learning approach to detecting cheats in Counter-Strike: Global Offensive, and that an initial version of the system was already in place, which would automatically mark players for manual detection by players through the "Overwatch" system.

 In March 2018, Valve publicized said machine-learning based approach in a talk at the Games Developer Conference, naming it VACNet.

 In October 2023, certain users of AMD graphics cards were banned from Counter-Strike 2 after AMD added support for their "Anti-Lag+" feature via a driver update, which the game flagged as a cheat due to it detouring certain DLL functions.
 AMD subsequently withdrew the driver update and Valve pledged to unban any affected users.
 During the same month, Valve continued to mistakenly issue VAC bans to accounts for playing on Windows 7, shortly before undoing those same bans.
-Similarly, Valve also began issuing bans to users for excessively high mouse dpi settings.
+Similarly, Valve also began issuing bans to users for excessively high mouse DPI settings.